Pelé: Relationships and children

-Pelé married three times and had several affairs, fathering seven children in all.

-In 1966, Pelé married Rosemeri dos Reis Cholbi.
-They had two daughters, Kely Cristina (born 13 January 1967), who married Arthur DeLuca, and Jennifer (b.
-1978), as well as one son, Edson ("Edinho", b.
-27 August 1970).
-The couple divorced in 1982.
-In May 2014, Edinho was sentenced to 33 years in jail for laundering money from drug trafficking.
+Pelé married three times and had several extramarital affairs, fathering seven children in all.
+In 1966, he married Rosemeri dos Reis Cholbi.
+They had two daughters, Kely Cristina and Jennifer, and a son, Edson.
+Pelé and Cholbi divorced in 1982.
+In 2014, Edson was sentenced to 33 years in prison for laundering money from drug trafficking.
 On appeal, the sentence was reduced to 12 years and 10 months.

-From 1981 to 1986, Pelé was romantically linked with TV presenter Xuxa.
+From 1981 to 1986, Pelé was romantically linked with the television presenter Xuxa.
 She was 17 when they started dating.
-In April 1994, Pelé married psychologist and gospel singer Assíria Lemos Seixas, who gave birth on 28 September 1996 to twins Joshua and Celeste through fertility treatments.
-The couple divorced in 2008.
+In 1994, Pelé married the psychologist and gospel singer Assíria Lemos Seixas, who gave birth to the twins Joshua and Celeste through fertility treatments.
+Pelé and Seixas divorced in 2008.

-Pelé had at least two more children from affairs.
-Sandra Machado, who was born from an affair Pelé had in 1964 with a housemaid, Anizia Machado, fought for years to be acknowledged by Pelé, who refused to submit to DNA tests.
-Pelé finally relented after a court-ordered DNA test proved she was his daughter.
-Sandra Machado died of cancer in 2006.
+Pelé had at least two more children from extramarital affairs.
+Sandra Machado was conceived from an affair he had in 1964 with a housemaid, Anizia Machado.
+Sandra fought for years to be acknowledged by Pelé, who refused to submit to DNA tests.
+(Note: Attributed to multiple references:) He finally relented, and a court-ordered DNA test proved she was his daughter.
+Sandra died of cancer in 2006.
+(Note: Attributed to multiple references:)

-At the age of 73, Pelé announced his intention to marry 41-year-old Marcia Aoki, a Japanese-Brazilian importer of medical equipment from Penápolis, São Paulo, whom he had been dating since 2010.
-They first met in the mid-1980s in New York, before meeting again in 2008.
-They married in July 2016.
+In 2016, Pelé married Marcia Aoki, a Japanese-Brazilian importer of medical equipment from Penápolis, São Paulo.
+The couple had been dating since 2010.